pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/esc/_index.md

 Support for dynamic configuration providers allow Pulumi ESC to integrate with secrets stored in any other provider.
 Organizations often use AWS OICD, AWS Secrets Manager, Vault, Azure OIDC, Azure KeyVault, GCP OIDC, and GCP Secrets Manager plus many more sources of truth for their secrets and configuration.
 Pulumi ESC supports them all, providing a single interface to your configuration and secrets, no matter where their source of truth is.
 Pulumi ESC works with these tools to provide improved management of secrets and configuration.

-Teams can setup OIDC in their cloud providers to allow environments to retrieve dynamic short-lived credentials.
+Teams can setup OIDC in their cloud providers to allow Environments to retrieve dynamic short-lived credentials.
 They can also pull secrets from other secrets managers and vaults.

-These can be used with [Pulumi IaC](/docs/concepts/environments/#using-with-pulumi-iac) with `pulumi up`.
-These can be used to [run external CLIs](/docs/concepts/environments/#running-third-party-commands-using-pulumi-esc-secrets-and-config) like `aws`, `kubectl`, and more.
+These credentials can be used with [Pulumi IaC](/docs/concepts/environments/#using-with-pulumi-iac) with `pulumi up` as well as used to [run external CLIs](/docs/concepts/environments/#running-third-party-commands-using-pulumi-esc-secrets-and-config) like `aws`, `kubectl`, and more.

 ## Import - Removing Duplication and Copy/Paste

 Environments contain collections of secrets and configuration, but can also import one or more other environments.
 Values can be overridden, interpolated from other values, and arbitrarily nested.
 This allows for flexible composition and reuse, and avoids copy paste.

-Platform and service teams can centralize and control common config and secrets by creating environments that other teams can import.
-They can trace what other environments or stacks are using their configuration and assess blast radius of any changes.
+Platform and service teams can centralize and control common configuration and secrets by creating Environments that other teams can import.
+They can trace what other Environments or stacks are using their configuration and assess the blast radius of any changes.

 ### Organizing Environments